-I recently did a 2 week Juice diet in an attempt to lose a bit of weight and fill my body with nutrients, enzymes and basically feel more energised.
+I recently did a 2 week juice diet in an attempt to lose a bit of weight and fill my body with nutrients, enzymes and basically feel more energized.
 It worked, I lost about 7lbs and genuinely felt better.
 Now I have that as a plan at least once a year to do something similar.

 Drinking plenty of water each day has been proven to increase concentration, something as developers we need a lot of.

 We have all had the memo or meeting about screen height or keyboard position.
 I bought a chair last year which forces good posture.
-If I sit in it for longer than 2 hours my knees have no feeling J but the point is that switching position and being aware of your sitting position is really important.
-Our bodies have not been designed for longs hours of sitting in the same position so the more you move in between or change position the better,
+If I sit in it for longer than 2 hours, my knees have no feeling J but the point is that switching position and being aware of your sitting position is really important.
+Our bodies have not been designed for long hours of sitting in the same position so the more you move in between or change position, the better,

 Everyone’s schedule is different and only you know yours.
 The point is try and make room for something each day which gets your heart pumping a little and produces stress relieving endorphins.